-Expenditure exceeds the relevant Capital Indicator; or - (ii) an over recovery of revenue, where the 'Submitted to be Approved' Capital for that under or over recovery of revenue. - (d) Any under recovery or over recovery of revenue will result in an adjustment to the Reference Tariffs for the Year following the process in clause 7(b) by an amount which reflects the change in Approved Ceiling Revenue Limit for the relevant Year.
-The Reference Tariffs to be adjusted in accordance with this clause will be the Reference Tariffs determined by the QCA as part of its Final Decision to approve this Undertaking, or if there has been an adjustment to the Reference Tariffs in accordance with this Undertaking, the adjusted Reference Tariffs. - (e) The adjustment to the Reference Tariffs to be made in accordance with clause 7(d) will include: - (i) a return on capital component, calculated as the difference between the return on capital calculated based on the Capital Indicator for the relevant Year and the return on capital that should have applied based on the 'Submitted to be Approved' Capital Expenditure for the relevant Year; - (ii) a depreciation component, calculated as the difference between the depreciation calculated based on the Capital Indicator for the relevant Year and the depreciation that should have applied for the 'Submitted to be Approved' Capital Expenditure for the relevant Year; and

-Expenditure is less than the relevant Capital Indicator, and the Approved Ceiling with the total of those adjustments rolled forward to the Year in which the adjustments will be made at the WACC, and with those components, and the changes to the Reference Tariffs calculated using the modelling parameters and assumptions used to determine the applicable Reference Tariffs.
+Revenue Limit will be adjusted in accordance with this clause 7 to compensate for that under or over recovery of revenue. - (d) Any under recovery or over recovery of revenue will result in an adjustment to the Reference Tariffs for the Year following the process in clause 7(b) by an amount which reflects the change in Approved Ceiling Revenue Limit for the relevant Year.
+The Reference Tariffs to be adjusted in accordance with this clause will be the Reference Tariffs determined by the QCA as part of its Final Decision to approve this Undertaking, or if there has been an adjustment to the Reference Tariffs in accordance with this Undertaking, the adjusted Reference Tariffs. - (e) The adjustment to the Reference Tariffs to be made in accordance with clause 7(d) will include: - (i) a return on capital component, calculated as the difference between the return on capital calculated based on the Capital Indicator for the relevant Year and the return on capital that should have applied based on the 'Submitted to be Approved' Capital Expenditure for the relevant Year; - (ii) a depreciation component, calculated as the difference between the depreciation calculated based on the Capital Indicator for the relevant Year and the depreciation that should have applied for the 'Submitted to be Approved' Capital Expenditure for the relevant Year; and with the total of those adjustments rolled forward to the Year in which the adjustments will be made at the WACC, and with those components, and the changes to the Reference Tariffs calculated using the modelling parameters and assumptions used to determine the applicable Reference Tariffs.